Pricing changes are coming in January. Contact our Sales team to secure the current price for your desired license.

 }

-In this sample, the CSS class is applied only to cells where data.type is "value", which means that the cell contains data.
+In this example, the CSS class is applied only to cells where data.type is "value", which means that the cell contains numeric data.

 function customizeCellFunction(cell, data) {